seize-the-dave/cumulonimbus/README.md

 });
 ```

-Running the JavaScript file about yields the following output:
+Running the JavaScript file above yields the following output:

 ```json
 {